LF-digitala-kanaler/LFDS/content/components/web/deprecated.md

 ## Button outline primary
 - Marked as deprecated in 4.2.0

-This button has been removed in favor for our secondary buttons btn-outline-secondary, making our primary buttons always btn-primary and without variations.
+This button has been removed in favor for our secondary buttons btn-secondary, making our primary buttons always btn-primary and without variations.

 <Lfuiwrapper>
 <button class="btn btn-outline-primary">Click me</button>